 And Depailler confesses that:

 Laffite comes in pointing to the nose of his car for he is tangled with another car in the opening lap and damages the nose cowling.
 While the wheels are changed a new nose-cone is fitted, but when the starter is pressed smoke pours from behind the instrument panel.
 Investigation shows that a contact is broken by the impact that broke the nose-cowling and there is a dead-short.
 Wires are cut and taped up and after a long time Laffite gets back into the race.
 Meanwhile Mass takes the lead from Peterson, a move that is accompanied by a roar from the crowd that nearly shook the Eifel mountains.
-The tough little German starts the third lap well in the lead, his gamble having paid off as the rain ha gone for good and the skies were bright.
+The tough little German starts the third lap well in the lead, his gamble having paid off as the rain has gone for good and the skies are bright.
 Behind him Peterson dives into the pits for a tyre change, and leaves again at well over 110 km/h down the pit-lane.
 Nilsson goes by in second place, still on wet tyres, followed by Hunt, on dry tyres, with Pace and Scheckter following.
 Andretti, Regazzoni, Jones, Pryce, Brambilla, Stommelen and Depailler are all in the pits and the whole scene is looking most interesting.
-The McLaren team are pondering the situation that was about to arise, for Nilsson was obviously due to stop, which meant that Mass would be first and Hunt second.
-If they slow Mass to let Hunt take the lead and notch up points for the World Championship 250.000 Germans are likely to get violent.
-If they don’t they are not being fair to their team-leader.
+The McLaren team is pondering the situation that is about to arise, for Nilsson is obviously due to stop, which means that Mass will be first and Hunt second.
+If they slow Mass to let Hunt take the lead and notch up points for the World Championship 250,000 Germans are likely to get violent.
+If they do not, they are not being fair to their team-leader.
 Suddenly the whole scene changes dramatically and tragically.
-Shortly after, while Mass is leading the race, the race director shows the red flag and stops the German Grand Prix: this is because shortly before, at 2:31 p.m., in the climb that follows a bridge over the road to the small town of Adenau, Lauda had lost control of the Ferrari, the car had skidded and ended up at over 200 km/h against the protective nets that enclose the track.
+Shortly after, while Mass is leading the race, the race director shows the red flag and stops the German Grand Prix: this is because shortly before, at 2:31 p.m., in the climb that follows a bridge over the road to the small town of Adenau, Lauda has lost control of the Ferrari, the car has skidded and ended up at over 200 km/h against the protective nets that enclose the track.
 Harald Ertl, the German journalist who races in Formula 1 with an old Hesketh, and who was behind Niki before the accident, will tell:

 Guy Edwards also confirms the dramatic details of the incident: